-The Plan assumes minimum 2,000sqm lots with 1-3 dwellings per lot.
+The Plan assumes minimum 2,000sqm lots.
 Feasibility and urban impacts of this approach to be more fully considered through detailed planning with ultimate lot sizes and density coding to be reviewed through future planning subject to sewer availability.

 Public Open Space Provision